waimea-igdaikee/programming-project-level-3/docs/development.md

 ## Date: 28/03/2025

 One problem I had was that my item text labels were often to long or too short.
 I considered fixing this by truncating the text - this keeps everything in alignment, but means you can't read the end of the item name.
-I am considering aligning it right.
+I am considering either aligning them right or having the text wrap.

 ![Item name overflowing](images/overFlowItemName.png)